58% of people age 53 to 71 have estate planning documents that will help manage their estate in the event of POA after death.

 A person who requires someone to make decisions and sign documents on their behalf can assign a Power of Attorney to another individual.
 They can choose a trusted individual from among their friends and family, or they might choose their attorney.

 The person who designates the power of attorney is known as the principal.
 The individual who is given legal power of attorney is called the agent.
-They can be given broad or limited powers.
+They can be given broad or limited is power of attorney good after death.

 With broad powers, the power of attorney has unlimited authority over legal and financial transactions, as allowed by state law.
 Limited powers are restricted to a single matter or field.